cakephp/docs/en/appendices/2-3-migration-guide.rst

 AuthComponent
 -------------
 - A new property ``AuthComponent::$unauthorizedRedirect`` has been added.

+  - For default true value user is redirected to referrer url upon authorization failure.
+  - If set to a string or array user is redirected to that url.
-  If set to false a ForbiddenException exception is thrown instead of redirecting user to referrer url.
+  - If set to false a ForbiddenException exception is thrown instead of redirecting.

 - A new authenticate adapter has been added to support blowfish/bcrypt hashed passwords.
 You can now use ``Blowfish`` in your ``$authenticate`` array to